 awards & recognition

-The Legal 500 for media and technology
+The Legal 500 for Media, Technology and Telecoms: Advertising and Marketing

 Chambers USA America's Leading Lawyers for Business for corporate restructuring and mergers and acquisitions work for agencies

 2015 Super Lawyer for Employment

 2016 PR & Media Lawyer of the Year - USA by M&A Awards.